Pendukeni Iivula-Ithana: Political career

 Iivula-Ithana served in several cabinet positions.
-She was deputy Minister of Wildlife, Conservation and Tourism from 1990 to 1991, Minister of Youth and Sport from 1991 to 1996, and Minister of Lands, Resettlement and Rehabilitation from 1996 to 2001.
+She was Deputy Minister of Wildlife, Conservation and Tourism from 1990 to 1991, Minister of Youth and Sport from 1991 to 1996, and Minister of Lands, Resettlement and Rehabilitation from 1996 to 2001.
 She was moved from the latter position to that of attorney general on January 26, 2001.
 In March 2005, when President Hifikepunye Pohamba took office, she was appointed to the additional post of Minister of Justice.

 At SWAPO's August 2002 congress, Iivula-Ithana placed 23rd in the election for the Central Committee, receiving 310 votes.
 She was elected as secretary general of SWAPO at the party's November 2007 congress, becoming the first woman to hold that position.

-Iivula-Ithana was one possible contender for SWAPO's presidential candidacy, a position determined at the end-2012 party congress.
+Iivula-Ithana was one possible contender for SWAPO's presidential candidacy, a position determined at the end of the 2012 party congress.
 She lost to Hage Geingob and runner-up Jerry Ekandjo, coming third by a margin.
 This fifth SWAPO congress was followed by a cabinet reshuffle on 4 December 2012, in which she became Minister of Home Affairs.

 In late August 2014, when SWAPO chose its list of parliamentary candidates for the November 2014 general election, Iivula-Ithana only managed to obtain the 86th spot on the list, a poor performance that made it seem unlikely that she would be elected to the National Assembly.
 Although she failed to make it into parliament in the election, she was subsequently chosen by President Hage Geingob as one of his eight presidential appointees to the National Assembly.
 When Geingob took office in March 2015, Iivula-Ithana was retained in her post as Minister of Home Affairs.

-For the 2017 SWAPO electoral congress Iivula-Ithana campaigned against president Geingob, calling the leadership of government and ruling party "weak".
+For the 2017 SWAPO electoral congress, Iivula-Ithana campaigned against President Geingob, calling the leadership of the government and ruling party "weak".
 She was dismissed from her minister position on 1 February 2018, along with fellow critic and minister Jerry Ekandjo.
-She also lost her positions on SWAPO's central committee and politburo, commenting in 2022: "The congress of 2017 stripped me of every accolade I have earned in Swapo and position in the government, and that was not pleasant."
+She also lost her positions on SWAPO's central committee and politburo, commenting in 2022: "The congress of 2017 stripped me of every accolade I have earned in SWAPO and position in the government, and that was not pleasant."

-Frans Kapofi succeeded her as minister of Home Affairs.
+Frans Kapofi succeeded her as Minister of Home Affairs.

 Controversies

-When Iivula-Ithana became secretary general of SWAPO it was also decided that this post would become a full-time salaried position.
+When Iivula-Ithana became secretary general of SWAPO, it was also decided that this post would become a full-time salaried position.
 It was consequently expected that she would leave her posts of justice minister and attorney general at the time of the next cabinet reshuffle.
 However, she remained in all three posts.
-It was reported that there were internal disagreements in the SWAPO Party regarding the issue of Iivula-Ithana's multiple jobs, with president Pohamba wanting to remove Iivula-Ithana from her cabinet posts while former president Sam Nujoma's supporters wanted her to retain all posts and opposed implementing the resolution.
+It was reported that there were internal disagreements in the SWAPO Party regarding the issue of Iivula-Ithana's multiple jobs, with President Pohamba wanting to remove Iivula-Ithana from her cabinet posts while former President Sam Nujoma's supporters wanted her to retain all posts and opposed implementing the resolution.